stefanspringer1/RelationalQuery/README.md

 ]
 ```

-You can use `relationalQueryDBTable(withFieldDefinitions:withContentFromParsedJSON:)` if the JSON has already been parsed or built by some other method.
+You can use `relationalQueryDBTable(withFields:withContentFromParsedJSON:)` if the JSON has already been parsed or built by some other method.

 ---

 **NOTE:**

-If you mistakenly call `relationalQueryDBTable(withFieldDefinitions:withContentFromParsedJSON:)` with the JSON text to parse in the second argument, you will get the error “JSON has wrong structure”, then use `relationalQueryDBTable(withFieldDefinitions:withContentFromJSONText:)` instead.
+If you mistakenly call `relationalQueryDBTable(withFields:withContentFromParsedJSON:)` with the JSON text to parse in the second argument, you will get the error “JSON has wrong structure”, then use `relationalQueryDBTable(withFields:withContentFromJSONText:)` instead.

 ---